Battle of Minden: Background

 The western German-speaking states of Europe had been a major theatre of the Seven Years' War since 1757, when the French had launched an invasion of Hanover.
-This culminated in a significant victory for the French at the Battle of Hastenbeck and the attempted imposition of the Convention of Klosterzeven upon the defeated allies: Hanover, Prussia and Britain.
-Prussia and Britain refused to ratify the convention and, in 1758, a counter-offensive commanded by Ferdinand saw French forces first driven back across the Rhine, and then beaten at the Battle of Krefeld.
-The Prussian port of Emden was also recaptured, securing supply from Britain.
-In fact, the British government, which had previously been opposed to any direct involvement on the continent, took the opportunity of the 1758–59 winter break in fighting to send nine thousand British troops to reinforce Ferdinand.
-The French crown also sent a reinforcing army, under Contades, hoping this would help to secure a decisive victory, swiftly concluding the costly war, and forcing the Allies to accept the peace terms France was seeking.
+That culminated in a significant victory for the French at the Battle of Hastenbeck and the attempted imposition of the Convention of Klosterzeven upon the defeated Allies: Hanover, Prussia and Britain.
+Prussia and Britain refused to ratify the convention, and in 1758, a counter-offensive commanded by Ferdinand saw French forces first driven back across the Rhine and then beaten at the Battle of Krefeld.
+The Prussian port of Emden was also recaptured, which secured supply from Britain.
+In fact, the British government, which had previously been opposed to any direct involvement on the Continent, took the opportunity of the 1758–59 winter break in fighting to send 9,000 British troops to reinforce Ferdinand.
+The French crown also sent a reinforcing army, under Contades, in the hope that would help to secure a decisive victory, swiftly conclude the costly war and force the Allies to accept the peace terms that France was seeking.

-In an attempt to defeat the French before their reinforcements arrived, Ferdinand decided to launch a fresh counter-offensive, and quit his winter quarters early.
-In April, however, Victor-François, Duke de Broglie and the French withstood Ferdinand's attack at the Battle of Bergen, and de Broglie was promoted to Marshal of France.
+In an attempt to defeat the French before their reinforcements arrived, Ferdinand decided to launch a fresh counter-offensive and quit his winter quarters early.
+In April, however, Victor-François, duc de Broglie, and the French withstood Ferdinand's attack at the Battle of Bergen, and de Broglie was promoted to Marshal of France.
 Ferdinand was forced to retreat northwards in the face of the now reinforced French army.
-Contades, senior of the two French marshals, resumed the advance, occupying a number of towns and cities including the strategic fortress at Minden, which fell to the French on 10 July.
+Contades, the senior of the two French marshals, resumed the advance and occupied a number of towns and cities, including the strategic fortress at Minden, which fell to the French on 10 July.
 Ferdinand was criticised for his failure to check the French offensive.
-His celebrated brother-in-law, Frederick the Great, is reported as having suggested that, since his loss at Bergen, Ferdinand had come to believe the French to be invincible.
-Irrespective of any presumed crisis of confidence, however, Ferdinand did ultimately decide to confront the French, near Minden.
-Including unengaged troops, the French army consisted of 42,000 infantry, 10,000 cavalry and 162 cannon whilst the Allied army numbered 45,000 men and 170 cannon including a British contingent of 10,000 infantry and cavalry commanded by Lieutenant General Lord George Sackville.
+His celebrated brother-in-law, Frederick the Great, was reported as having suggested that since his loss at Bergen, Ferdinand had come to believe the French to be invincible.
+Irrespective of any presumed crisis of confidence, however, Ferdinand ultimately decided to confront the French near Minden.
+Including unengaged troops, the French army consisted of 42,000 infantry, 10,000 cavalry and 162 cannon, and the Allied army numbered 45,000 men and 170 cannon, including a British contingent of 10,000 infantry and cavalry commanded by Lieutenant General Lord George Sackville.

 Contades had taken up a strong defensive position along the Weser around Minden, where he had paused to regroup before he continued his advance.
-He initially resisted the opportunity to abandon this strong position to attack Ferdinand.
-Ferdinand instead formulated a plan that involved splitting his force into several groups to threaten Contades' lines of supply.
-Perceiving Ferdinand's forces to be over-extended, Contades thought he saw a chance for the desired decisive victory.
-He ordered his men to abandon their defensive encampments and advance into positions on the plain west of Minden during the night of 31 July and early morning of 1 August.
+He initially resisted the opportunity to abandon the strong position and attack Ferdinand, who instead formulated a plan that involved splitting his force into several groups to threaten Contades's lines of supply.
+Perceiving Ferdinand's forces to be over-extended, Contades thought that he saw a chance for the desired decisive victory.
+He ordered his men to abandon their defensive encampments and advance into positions on the plain west of Minden during the night of 31 July and the early morning of 1 August.